parallelworks/global-river-databases/scripts/README.md

 co-locating a site can run much faster (i.e. search within a 1x1 degree tile instead of a whole contient's file).

 + `step_00_select_data.csh`: Pull out just the variables of interest from RiverAtlas and basically save it in the same format.
+The list of compressed intermediate file output is below, each file is clearly too large for pushing to GitHub.
+207M RiverATLAS_v10_af.xyz.gz
+ 42M RiverATLAS_v10_ar.xyz.gz
+208M RiverATLAS_v10_as.xyz.gz
+107M RiverATLAS_v10_au.xyz.gz
+141M RiverATLAS_v10_eu.xyz.gz
+145M RiverATLAS_v10_na.xyz.gz
+140M RiverATLAS_v10_sa_north.xyz.gz
+ 71M RiverATLAS_v10_sa_south.xyz.gz
+ 94M RiverATLAS_v10_si.xyz.gz
-+ `step_01_make_tile_poly.csh`: Make polygons delineating tile outlines (polygon files not stored here).
++ `step_01_make_tile_poly.csh`: Make polygons delineating
+tile outlines (polygon files not stored here).
-+ `step_02_get_msnum.csh` Get the WMO MS numbers for each point in GLORICH and then sort and uniq the list to figure out which tiles we need.
++ `step_02_get_msnum.csh`: Get the WMO MS numbers for each point in GLORICH and then sort and uniq the list to figure out which tiles we need.
++ `step_03_make_tiles.csh`: Use the list of polygons from Step 02 (polygons created in Step 01) to sort the reformatted data from Step 00 into small tiles that will be faster to search through than the larger files.
+These smaller files can also be archived on GitHub.
++ `step_03a_add_Z.csh`: Add `-Z <stream_order>` flag to each segment
+in the .xyz tile files.
+This is useful for plotting.
+The resulting data are the same, just with stream order duplicated and the second instance of that data is more prominent.
+This step is optional since further processing (aside from plotting) would have access to stream order alongside all the other data.
+The `../RiverAtlas/ties` directory archived here is the result of Step 3a, not Step 3.
+The intermediate result from Step 3 is not retained.
 +

 # Run times